tgoelles/Python_docker/README.md

 * conda and pip packages
 * contains handy tools such as imagemagick, hunspell, wget and more
 * contains libreoffice to convert office documents inside the container
+* using zsh as default shell with powerlevel10k